salcedoe/MtMdocs/docs/matlabBasics/Character.md

 ### is* functions

-is* functions return logical array that mask certain aspects of an array
+is* functions return logical arrays that mask specific types of characters in an array

 - **isletter**: which elements contain letters (a-z, A-Z)
 - **isspace**: which elements contain spaces?